An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Introduction

 A pioneering attempt to alleviate numerical instability of the VOF method caused by high-density ratios was made by \citet{rudman1998}. \citet{rudman1998} has used a sub-mesh with a doubled mesh resolution for advecting volume fractions, compared to the mesh used for the momentum and pressure equations.
 The goal of this two mesh approach was the reduction of small errors in the discrete momentum that cause large errors in the velocity.
 However, an additional higher mesh resolution for the volume fractions requires a discrete divergence free velocity on the finer mesh.
 Furthermore, using an additional mesh for the volume fractions increases the computational costs significantly, and it is not applicable to general unstructured meshes. \citet{rudman1998} demonstrates qualitatively a reduction of parasitic currents for the stationary droplet case with $\rhoratio = 100$, and improved results for more complex cases.
-Another important finding of \citet{rudman1998} is the role of the densities used in the mass flux and the momentum flux in ensuring numerical consistency of the two-phase momentum advection.\todo{Should we add the high density ratio stationary droplet immediately?
-Rudman shows the impact of the density ratio on the stationary droplet.\\ Tobi: I don't think so.
-I looked at the section and it is concerned with curvature approximation and not with the influence of the density ration.
-Or did I miss something?}
+Another important finding of \citet{rudman1998} is the role of the densities used in the mass flux and the momentum flux in ensuring numerical consistency of the two-phase momentum advection.